 2.)
 Yoga facilitates weight loss by activating deep breathing

 Yoga is an ancient hindu spiritual practice whereby various different stretches, positions, deep controlled breathing, mantras and chants may be performed.
 The word yoga is derived from Sanskrit and literally means “union”.

 It is particularly the breathing practices of yoga that are important for weight loss.
 Yoga breathing (Pranayama) is the practise of controlled and deep breathing and is the source to prana (life force) which forms the foundation of yoga practices.

 Modern science now understands the exact functions of oxygen within the human body and how it is oxygen that energises the body on a cellular level.
 Cellular respiration is the process by which cells generate ATP (Adenosine Tri-Phosphate) from oxygen.
 ATP is essentially the energy source for the whole human body and without it we could not exist.

 If the body lacks enough oxygen, the energy process takes a different pathway and conversion of glucose to lactic acid takes place.
-In short, this results in reduced energy output and fatigue.
+To summise; this results in reduced energy output and fatigue.

 Can you lose weight with yoga alone?

 This is a question I am often asked, of which there is no simple answer.
 How long is a piece of string?
 It really depends on you.
 Attitude is everything, if you are looking for a quick fix weight loss solution, and only intend on doing a few token yoga breathing classes per week while eating whatever you want – you probably won’t lose any weight.

 However if you are serious about long term and sustained weight loss and intend to pay attention to your diet and lifetsyle, then yoga for weight loss is something i’d recommend prescribing to.